TreeHouse Foods (THS) Q1 2017 Results - Earnings Call Transcript

 Akshay Jagdale - Jefferies LLC

 Okay.
-And so when you look forward long term with your new segment reporting, will most of the – so if you're successful in turning this business around that you bought, will most of the improvement come through in the segment operating profit margin, or will we see a decent chunk also in unallocated corporate expense?
+And so when you look forward long-term with your new segment reporting, so if you're successful in turning this business around that you bought, will most of the improvement come through in the segment operating profit margin, or will we see a decent chunk also in unallocated corporate expense?

-Sam K. Reed - TreeHouse Foods, Inc.

 The bulk will come through on the margin side, and where you'll see the unallocated will be the timing of the stock compensation that Matthew talked about, which is – with the change in our grant structure moving from a late June date to a first quarter date, it's front ended the operating expense relative to stock compensation expense.
-And Akshay, you've been around, you know that we used to always have a big blip up in the third quarter, and then – third quarter and fourth quarter were the high points for stock compensation, now it's Q1 and Q2.
-So that'll be a benefit in the unallocated.
+And, Akshay, you've been around.
+You know that we used to always have a big blip up in the third quarter, and then the third and fourth were the high points for stock compensation, now it's Q1 and 2.
+That'll be a benefit in the unallocated.

-Okay, so just one last one, I mean, in your new segment reporting, which is pretty helpful, I thought, the snack business obviously is the lowest margin.
+Okay, so just one last one, I mean, in your new segment reporting, which is pretty helpful, I thought, the Snacks business obviously is the lowest margin.
 I mean, even when it was under the previous ownership, the margins were generally much higher.
-Is that a – I mean, structurally is that just a lower margin business, and should we not expect it to get to 8%, 9% over time?
-I mean, can you just talk a little bit broadly about structural impediments, price and cost related in the snack segment?
+Structurally, is that just a lower margin business, and should we not expect it to get to 8%, 9% over time?
+I mean, can you just talk a little bit broadly about structural impediments, price and cost related in the Snacks segment?
 Thank you.

+Sam K. Reed - TreeHouse Foods, Inc.

 There are really two components, Akshay.
-One is that there is the largest single portion of our current business that is repackaged – buying the tree nuts and et cetera in bulk and repacking those for retail distribution.
-And there is in that business inherently lower margins in that, the commodities themselves are the largest single portion of the total cost and the retail value.
+One is that there is the largest single portion of our current business that is repackaged – buying tree nuts and et cetera in bulk and repacking those for retail distribution.
+And there is in that business inherently lower margins in that the commodities themselves are the largest single portion of the total cost and the retail value.

 I'll contrast that to other aspects of the business, particularly trail mix and certain measured parts of the bars business where the opportunities there for better margins are really quite substantial.
 And until the last year, private label had trail mix largely to itself.
 We now have branded competition that will bring more people into the category.
 And I think you'll see that we'll be able to get higher margins there.